Table of Contents

 A cloud-based solution, SafeEntry, works with existing mobile phones, tablets, or computers to effectively manage occupancy counts.
 Through the use of the SafeEntry portal, simply station one team member at each entrance or exit location.
 The team member inputs the in and out traffic into their phone or tablet and SafeEntry automatically combine the in and out traffic from all entrances so all members can view occupancy counts in real-time.
 Additional advantages of SafeEntry include:

 A more effective method to measure store traffic is to use an occupancy counter, also known as a people counter.
 With an occupancy counter, there’s no need for manual counting.
 Instead, the system uses technology to track people coming and going from your store automatically.
-Typically, this technology is infrared, thermal or video-based.
+Typically, this technology is infrared, thermal or image processing-based.

 You mount the occupancy counter at the entrance and exit of your store and allow it to do the work.
 The data goes to a software application.
 You can choose to record this data at the end of the day or in more frequent increments.
 When you want to monitor occupancy throughout the day, you can track this data in real-time.
 Occupancy counters take the guesswork and the inconvenience of manual counting out of occupancy monitoring.